-Providing barricades and other traffic control devices required for street, sidewalk and alley closures, etc. are the responsibility of the event coordinator.
+Providing barricades and other traffic control devices required for street, sidewalk and alley closures, etc. for stationary or moving events are the responsibility of the event coordinator.
 This equipment can be rented from a private contractor and must meet the specifications of the Division of Traffic Management.
 The City does not provide barricades and traffic control devices.
 Please review the Contacts section for a listing of local Traffic Control Device providers.
 Applicants are not required to utilize any one specific company, but must provide approved barricades for all closures.
+Street closures occurring after dusk or before dawn will be required to have barricades with lights.
+Type III barricades are recommended for safety, and may be required for your event by Public Safety and Traffic Management.
+Traffic cones and bike rack are not approved substitutions for barricades.
+The Division of Traffic Management will designate the quantity and type of traffic control devices required.